 compatibility issues will arise (including the allowed rules of

-post browser format regeneration as to what can be modified and
+post browser format generation that can be modified and fed back

 15. Due to the issues defined above, SIP compatibility will worsen,

-An alternative to all of the issues caused by a universal format and
+An alternative to all the issues caused by a universal format is

-plumbing while providing extensible and modifiable shims written
+providing extensible and modifiable shims written entirely in

-formats for the specific network where those formats operate.
+specific to the network where those formats operate.

 2.1.
 Goal of Minimized Requirements